gilado/mlinc/README.md

 ### Running the code

-In the project roo directory, run these commands:\
+In the project root directory, run these commands:\
 `$ bin/testmodel`\
 `$ bin/har`\
 `$ bin/timit`